littleBitsman/cloudbit-software/README.md

             }
         }
         ```
-- `0xF3` requests that the cloudBit sends its current system stats (currently sends CPU usage as a percent, memory usage as a percent and in bytes, and total memory in the system in bytes).
+- `0xF3` requests that the cloudBit sends its current system stats (currently sends CPU usage as a percent, memory usage as a percent and in bytes, total memory in the system in bytes, and CPU die temperature in degrees Celsius).
 No fields are required other than the opcode itself.
     - `0xF4` is the return opcode (contains the statistics)
         - An example packet *could* look like this (note that `0xF4` is not what the opcode would look like in JSON)
         ```js